guysoft/pi-imager/README.md

 # Why is this fork here?

 The idea is to have something that builds automatically and accepts rapidly new distros.
-Evreyone is welcome to suggest featues missing.
-Also - if you are a hardware vendor and want your pi device to have its own drop down.
-Let's make that happen.
+Evreyone is welcome to suggest distros and send a PR.
+The result isn't targeted to be clean and simple like the original rpi-imager, but more of a list to browse and discover new distros.
+Or have RPi developers have a one stop place to download and flash custom images.

 - Download the latest version for Windows, macOS and Ubuntu from the [Raspberry Pi downloads page](https://www.raspberrypi.com/software/).
 - To install on Raspberry Pi OS, use `sudo apt update && sudo apt install rpi-imager`.